Ship It With AI Mihai Cvasnievschi

 The use case for hookify in brownfield work is specific.
 You have areas of the codebase that are dangerous to modify without senior review - cryptography modules, payment processing, data migration scripts, anything regulatory.
 You write a hookify rule that blocks the agent from modifying files in those directories, or requires explicit user confirmation when it tries.
 The rule lives in the repository, committed to git, applied automatically every session.

 hookify rules complement AGENTS.md.
 AGENTS.md tells the agent the team's conventions and forbidden patterns; the agent reads them and applies them by default. hookify enforces the rules structurally; if the agent tries to violate them anyway (because LLMs sometimes do), the hook catches it.
-AGENTS.md is the polite request. hookify is the firm boundary.
+AGENTS.md is the polite request. hookify is the firm boundary on the agent.
+But the agent is not the only author with write access, and the boundary that binds every author is a different kind of hook.

 Pattern four: PR review toolkit.